Willie McCovey, Legendary Baseball Hall Of Famer, Dead At Age 80

 It would be some years before McCovey fully matured as a hitter following his rookie campaign, but he’d come around to it before long, cranking 44 homers with 102 RBI in 1963.
 From that point on he went on a run that saw him post better than 30 round-trippers and 90 runs batted in all but one of the seven subsequent seasons.
 McCovey’s most successful span came between 1968 and 1970, over which period he completed each year with over 36 home runs and 100 RBI.
 His 45 bombs and 126 ribbies in 1969 would earn him the National League’s Most Valuable Player award.

-By the time it was all said and done, McCovey had amassed 521 home runs to tie him with Ted Williams, which at the time of his retirement from the sport in 1980, statistically placed him among the top ten home run hitters ever.
+By the time it was all said and done, McCovey had amassed 521 home runs to tie him with Ted Williams, which at the time of his retirement from the sport in 1980 statistically placed him among the top 10 home run hitters ever.

 “San Francisco and the entire baseball community lost a true gentleman and legend, and our collective hearts are broken,” Giants president and CEO Larry Baer said in a statement that the organization issued shortly after receiving the news.
 “Willie was a beloved figure throughout his playing days and in retirement.
 He will be deeply missed by the many people he touched.”